RapidFireAI/hf-trl-integration-article/article.md

-# Announcing RapidFire AI Official Hugging Face TRL Integration
+# Announcing RapidFire AI Integration with TRL

-Today is a big milestone for RapidFire AI: we’re officially integrated into Hugging Face’s TRL documentation as a first-class integration.
-That means TRL users can now discover, install, and run RapidFire AI as the fastest way to compare many fine-tuning/post-training configurations—without changing their workflow.
+Hugging Face TRL now officially integrates with RapidFire AI to accelerate your fine-tuning and post-training experiments.
+TRL users can now discover, install, and run RapidFire AI as the fastest way to compare multiple fine-tuning/post-training configurations to customize LLMs without major code changes and without bloating GPU requirements.

 ## Why this matters

-Teams don't have the time (or budget) to train one config after another.
-Our TRL integration lets you launch many TRL configurations concurrently—even on a single GPU—via adaptive, chunk-based scheduling.
-In internal benchmarks referenced in the TRL page, this delivers ~16–24× higher experimentation throughput than sequential runs, so you reach better models dramatically faster.
+When fine-tuning or post-training LLMs, teams often do not have the time and/or budget to compare multiple configs even though that can significantly boost eval metrics.
+RapidFire AI lets you launch multiple TRL configs concurrently--even on a single GPU--and compare them in near real time via a new adaptive, chunk-based scheduling and execution scheme.
+In internal benchmarks referenced in the TRL page, this delivers ~16–24× higher experimentation throughput than sequentially comparing configs one after another, enabling you to reach much better metrics much faster.

 ![RapidFire AI Architecture](images/rf-usage.png)
 *RapidFire AI establishes live three-way communication between your IDE, a metrics dashboard, and a multi-GPU execution backend*